Venafi/terraform-provider-venafi/README.md

 make changes to your system configuration, save the root certificate to a file in PEM format (e.g. /opt/venafi/bundle.pem) and include it using the `trust_bundle` parameter of your Venafi provider.

+### Trust Protection Platform Token Management
+The Venafi provider offers several authentication methods to Trust Protection Platform.
+All of them work by requesting an access token that will grant access to the REST API.
+Automation becomes complex to manage when access tokens are introduced as they have an expiration date.
+When that date is met, the token is no longer valid.

+A new [Venafi-token provider](https://registry.terraform.io/providers/Venafi/venafi-token/latest) has been released that allows customers to manage their access tokens.
+This way the Venafi provider will always have a valid token to use, and automation will not be disrupted by token expiration.

 ### Venafi as a Service